Consistent and fast inference in compartmental models of epidemics using Poisson Approximate Likelihoods: Introduction

 Compartmental models come in various forms, some stochastic, some deterministic; some in continuous time, some in discrete time; some modelling finite populations, some motivated by large population asymptotics.
 Deterministic, ODE-based compartmental models are very popular in practice and often motivated by the fact they can be obtained from finite-population stochastic models in the large population limit.
-As a preface to introducing Poisson Approximate Likelihood methods let us first consider the standard Susceptible-Exposed-Infective-Removed (SEIR) model and the relation between its ODE and finite-population, stochastic variants.
-We note that ultimately the present work is motivated by much more complex models, we discuss the standard SEIR model only for purposes of exposition.

-Let $n$ denote the total number of individuals in the population, assumed constant in time.
-In the finite-population, continuous-time, stochastic version of the SEIR model, $X_{t}^{(n)}\coloneqq[S_{t}^{(n)}\,E_t^{(n)}\,I_{t}^{(n)}\,R_{t}^{(n)}]^{\top}$ denotes the numbers of susceptible, exposed, infective and removed individuals, respectively.
-Each susceptible individual becomes exposed at instantaneous rate $\beta n^{-1}I_{t}^{(n)}$, each exposed individuals becomes infective at rate $\rho$, each infective individual is ``removed'' at rate $\gamma$, and $(X_{t}^{(n)})_{t\geq0}$ is a jump-Markov process.
-General results concerning the convergence of jump-Markov processes to the solutions of ODE's \cite{kurtz1970solutions,kurtz1971limit} can be applied to show that, if $n^{-1}X_{0}^{(n)}\to x_{0}$ in probability, then for any $T>0$ and $\delta>0$,
+As a very simple example, consider the continuous-time, stochastic version of the SEIR model, with fixed population size $n$ and numbers of susceptible, exposed, infective and removed individuals denoted $X_{t}^{(n)}\coloneqq[S_{t}^{(n)}\,E_t^{(n)}\,I_{t}^{(n)}\,R_{t}^{(n)}]^{\top}$.
+Each susceptible individual becomes exposed at instantaneous rate $\beta n^{-1}I_{t}^{(n)}$, each exposed individual becomes infective at rate $\rho$, each infective individual is ``removed'' at rate $\gamma$, and $(X_{t}^{(n)})_{t\geq0}$ is a jump-Markov process.
+General results concerning the convergence of jump-Markov processes to the solutions of ODE's \citep{kurtz1970solutions,kurtz1971limit} can be applied to show that, if $n^{-1}X_{0}^{(n)}\to x_{0}$ in probability, then for any $T>0$ and $\delta>0$,

 where $(x_{t})_{t\geq0}$ , $x_{t}\equiv[s_{t}\;e_t\;i_{t}\;r_{t}]^{\top}$, solves: